malmiwithanage/animated-website/README.md

 # 🌀 Zentry Inspired Animated Website

 Hey there! 👋
-This is a visually-rich, animated website I built for learning and exploring advanced UI/UX techniques, inspired by like **Zentry**.
+This is a visually-rich, animated website I built for learning and exploring advanced UI/UX techniques, inspired by **Zentry**.
 It uses scroll-triggered animations, geometric transitions, and immersive video storytelling to create a luxurious and modern browsing experience.

 🌐 **Live Preview:**